Beautiful & Simple Crochet Bucket Hat – Free Crochet Pattern

 Materials

-• Crochet hooks that match your yarn
+• Crochet hook that matches your yarn

 • Scissors